Frequently Asked Questions by Learners

 The only formal entry requirements to enrol onto one of our Apprenticeships are that you are aged 16+ and not in full time education.
 Some employers will ask for Maths and English GCSE A-C but other employers just want an enthusiastic learner who is willing to work hard and learn.

 What time of the year can I start an Apprenticeship?

-We take applicants at any time of the year as we have vacancies available all year round but our intake of Engineering Apprentices is in February and September each year.
+We take applicants at any time of the year as we have vacancies available all year round, however our Engineering apprentices will start their Apprenticeships in February or September each year.

 Will I be able to stay with the company once I have completed the Apprenticeship?

 A study from the government shows that after completing an Apprenticeship, 85% of apprentices will stay in employment, with 64% staying with the same employer.